-Toggle it off and you'll be able to set these distances manually.
-If you already know your stride length, great!
-If not, you can work it out by walking (or running) over a short distance and then dividing that total distance by the number of steps taken.
-You can enter different stride lengths for running and walking, so make sure you do.
+Find out by walking (or running) over a short distance and then dividing that total distance by the number of steps taken.
+You can enter different stride lengths for running and walking, so make sure you do it for maximum accuracy.

 Calibrate exercise detection

-Fitbit uses a feature called SmartTrack on all devices other than the Charge, Flex, One, and Zip.
-This automatically detects workouts including walking, running, cycling and even swimming.
-By going into your Account and then into Exercise, you can tweak how long Fitbit will wait to kick in tracking when it automatically detects an exercise is happening.
+By going into 'Account', 'Activity & Wellness, and then into 'Exercise', you can tweak how long Fitbit will wait to kick in tracking when it automatically detects an exercise is happening.

-If you want to track a swim, make sure you've calibrated your tracker to the length of the pool.
-If you're using the Fitbit Flex 2, you can do this by going into your Account and then into Advanced Settings where you'll see an option to adjust the pool length.
+If you want to track a swim session, make sure you've calibrated the tracker to the length of the pool.
+You can do this by going into your Account > Activity & Wellness and going to Exercise.
+Then tap through to the swimming option to adjust the pool length.